leroyvn/conda_recipes/README.md

 While uploading, check the error code carefully.
 If the upload step finishes and returns a code different from 0 (`echo $?` will show the exit code), something went wrong and the upload did not succeed.
 This is a long-discussed issue (*e.g.* https://github.com/Anaconda-Platform/anaconda-client/issues/501) and this silent failure can have several reasons.

 I had trouble using anaconda-client 1.7.2 with Python 3.9.4.
 Using Python 3.7 fixed the issue.

+## Troubleshooting: ModuleNotFoundError: No module named 'poetry'

+If this happens, try and add `poetry` to your recipe's `requirements.host` section.

 **Resources**